Yanni Hufnagel: Harvard Crimson, Maccabiah Games

 In June 2009, Hufnagel joined the Harvard Crimson men's basketball program as an assistant coach under Tommy Amaker.
 In 2011, he was voted by his peers in a CBS Sports survey as the mid-major assistant coach most likely to "make it big time due to his recruiting ability."
-He was named to a CBS Sports college basketball "dream team" of assistant coaches before the 2012-13 season and labeled "one of the most relentless and energetic recruiters in the game."
+He was named to a CBS Sports college basketball "dream team" of assistant coaches before the 2012–13 season and labeled "one of the most relentless and energetic recruiters in the game."
 He is also noted for his role in helping develop Jeremy Lin and Wesley Saunders at Harvard.
-In Hufnagel’s four years with Harvard, the school went 90-30, and in his final season, Harvard upset New Mexico in the 2013 NCAA Division I men's basketball tournament.
+In Hufnagel's four years with Harvard, the school went 90–30, and in his final season, Harvard upset New Mexico in the 2013 NCAA Division I men's basketball tournament.

 Hufnagel was appointed to coach the Team USA Youth Team at the 19th Maccabiah Games in Israel but declined in order to accept an assistant coaching position with the Vanderbilt Commodores.

-Vanderbilt Commodores, California Golden Bears, allegation of sexual harassment, Nevada Wolf Pack
+Vanderbilt Commodores, California Golden Bears, Nevada Wolf Pack

 In May 2013, Hufnagel joined the Vanderbilt Commodores as an assistant coach under Kevin Stallings.
 He was credited by ESPN with helping Vanderbilt land the 29th-ranked 2014 recruiting class, which included Wade Baldwin IV and Matthew Fisher-Davis.
 After one season, Hufnagel left the program.

 In 2014, Hufnagel joined the California Golden Bears coaching staff, led by Cuonzo Martin.
 Hufnagel is credited with helping recruit Jaylen Brown and Ivan Rabb to the team.
 The pair helped lead the Golden Bears to a 2016 NCAA Tournament berth.

-In 2015, a reporter covering the Golden Bears filed a sexual harassment complaint against Hufnagel, in which she claimed that after she rejected his repeated advances, he ceased giving her recruiting information, resulting in her losing her job.
-Following an investigation, Hufnagel was fired on March 14, 2016 for violating UC Berkeley's sexual harassment policy.
+In 2015, a reporter covering the Golden Bears filed a sexual harassment complaint against Hufnagel.
+Following an investigation, Hufnagel was fired on March 14, 2016.
 In response, Hufnagel's lawyer, Mary McNamara, asserted the extent of the relationship was a "flirtation that never went anywhere" and noted that the reporter told investigators Hufnagel "never touched her."

 On April 8, 2016, Hufnagel accepted an assistant coaching position with Eric Musselman and the University of Nevada Wolf Pack men's basketball team.
-The hire was strongly supported by UNR President, Marc Johnson, who publicly noted that the release of hundreds of text messages presented by Hufnagel's attorney should help ease concerns from students and staff about his hire.
-Hufnagel did not present text messages in the UC Berkeley investigation.
 Hufnagel and Nevada mutually parted ways after one season.